waggle-sensor/application-profiling/live_profiling/README.md

 metrics_service.stop_timer("fps")
 ```

 In the above example, the scientist specifies the block of code that is relevant to the "fps" measurement by bookending the code block with `start_timer` and `stop_timer`.
 In a real application, a scientist may want to place these function calls around an inferencing function that takes a video stream as an input.
+(Note that these function calls consume some resources to log the timing measurements of each inference, but its cost is negligible. *TODO: Experimentally determine the overhead of running the metrics collector framework, including the in-app function calls and the separate metrics collector container.*

 ## Running the Examples